Monitoring your Cash Flow

-- You may have been closed, with no sales, for more than 10 weeks.
+- You may have been closed, with no sales, for weeks at a time, on several occasions.

 - You may have had overheads that you still needed to pay in that time, reducing any reserves to a minimal level.

-- You may well be coming out of lockdown with borrowings, either as a Bounce Back loan scheme or a CBILS loan, that you hadn’t even contemplated in February.
+- You may well be coming out of the pandemic with borrowings, either as a Bounce Back loan scheme or a CBILS loan, that you hadn’t even contemplated before.

-- You may have had to refund deposits for events that couldn’t go ahead, or services you couldn’t supply during lockdown.
+- You may have had to refund deposits for events that couldn’t go ahead, or services you couldn’t supply during lockdown or due to staff shortages during the Omicron surge.

 Any of these would put huge pressure on a business; any combination could be a dangerous one!

-All of that said, if you manage your cash carefully, with the injection of capital that may have come from the Government grants, the furlough scheme and any BBLS or CBILS borrowings, you can start to look ahead and trade through.
+All of that said, if you have managed your cash carefully, with the injection of capital that may have come from the Government grants, the furlough scheme and any BBLS, CBILS or the Recovery Loan borrowings, you can start to look ahead and trade through.

 To do so though, you MUST have good control of the business, and cash is key!